-The School/Academy will identify a Prevent Single Point of Contact (SPOC) who will be the lead within the School/Academy for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the Designated Safeguarding Lead.
-The responsibilities of the SPOC are described in APPENDIX 8.
+We will identify a Prevent Single Point of Contact (SPOC) who will be the lead within the School/Academy for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: This person is Louise Daveran.
+The responsibilities of the SPOC are described in APPENDIX 7.